pleabargain/EnglishHelpsYourCareer/prepositions.md

 # At
 ## At (to indicate a place)
 - There are a good number of people at the park.
+- You can meet me at the cafe at 10.
+- I met my team mates at work.
+- I saw my trainer at  the gym.
 ## At (to refer an email address)
 - Please contact me at @ mylovelyemail.com
 ## At (to refer a time)
  - Meet me at 5 p.m. tomorrow.
+ - I'm available at 10 tomorrow morning.
 ## At (indicate one’s activity)
 - John laughed at my singing.
+- My wife was surprised at how hard it was to open the jar.
+- My manager took a look at my report.

 # In
 ## In (to indicate a location)